High Performers vs. High Potentials: What’s the Difference?

 Written by Sheu Quen

-3 minute read
+4 minute read

 Pareto’s Indication of High Potentials

-Often, organizations spend millions introducing systems, frameworks, or tools to help them in identifying a group of special employees known as the high potentials or simply HiPos.
+Often, organisations spend millions introducing systems, frameworks, or tools to help them in identifying a group of special employees known as the high potentials or simply HiPos.
 High potential and high performance can often be misidentified and this is because the two traits aren’t always mutually exclusive.
 While high-potential employees are usually high performers, the same isn’t always true of high-performance employees.

 This becomes evident when high performers are moved into management roles and suddenly find it overwhelming to achieve results.
 High performers will always stand out, but high-potential employees have even more to offer than just great results.
 Those with high potential will not only be results-driven, but they will also possess an aptitude for leadership qualities necessary for business continuity.